catprintlabs/opal-aasm/README.md

 To send options to AASM use the `state_machine_options` directive as shown above.

-Opal-aasm will define a method called `current-state` that can be used to get the current state.
+Opal-aasm will define a method called `current_state` that can be used to get the current state.
 You may override the method name by using the `state_name` option in the `state_machine_options` directive as shown above.

 ## Using with [React.rb](https://github.com/zetachang/react.rb)